MyZenKey/sp-sdk-ios/README.md

 git submodule add https://git.xcijv.net/sp-sdk/sp-sdk-ios
 ```

-## 3.0 Add Zenkey SDK
+## 3.0 Add ZenKey SDK

 During development, include the ProjectVerifyLogin SDK in your project.
-There are currently two ways to integrate Zenkey in your project: via CocoaPods or as a git submodule.
+There are currently two ways to integrate ZenKey in your project: via CocoaPods or as a git submodule.
 Carthage may be supported in the future.

 ### 3.1 CocoaPods